Flameingmoy/GPGPU_in-mem_msg_q/docs/tasks.md

 ---

-## Milestone M3 — Track A: Redis-Backed MVP (Validation for Track B)
+## Milestone M3 — Track A: Redis-Backed MVP (Validation for Track B) ✅ COMPLETE
 **Goal**: Validate the GPU processing pipeline with Redis as external broker.
 This serves as:
 1. **Validation harness** for Track B's GPU kernel and memory patterns
 2. **Comparison baseline** for performance benchmarking